-The monitoring topic feature is available since the Joram 5.1.0 version.
+The monitoring queue and topic are available since the Joram 5.2 version.

 4.7.2.
-Managing a MonitoringTopic
+Managing a Monitoring Queue or a Monitoring Topic

-Setting the MonitoringTopic parameters
+Setting the parameters

-Topic options are set using properties at topic creation time or by sending a message to the topic.
+A monitoring destination can be configured at creation time using the properties parameter or by any incoming message.
 The following options are available:

 - "period": defines the time in millisecond between two monitoring messages.
-It is set to one minute by default. - "persistent": tells if produced messages are persistent.
-Default is false. - "priority": shows the priority of produced messages.
+By default this parameter is set to -1 (no periodic scan of JMX attributes). - "persistent": tells if periodic produced messages are persistent.
+Default is false. - "priority": shows the priority of periodic produced messages.
 Default value is default JMS priority, 4. - "expiration": indicates how long the message will live before being considered as expired.
+Default value is -1 and periodic produced messages never expire.

-Additionally, properties are used to indicate what will be monitored.
-Anything accessible with JMX is available.
-The property key is the name of the MBean prefixed by "MBeanMonitoring:" and the value is a comma separated list of monitored parameters.
-The \ character is allowed to monitor every parameter.
+Additionally, properties are used to indicate the list of JMX attributes that will be monitored.
+The property key is the name of the MBean and the value is a comma separated list of attributes to monitor for this MBean.
+The '' character is allowed to monitor every parameter of the MBean.